HPL21/common-room/README.md

     firebase login

-Resolve Permission Issues (if any):
+Resolve permission issues (if any):

 - If facing issues, run PowerShell as an administrator and execute the command:

         Set-ExecutionPolicy RemoteSigned

+Bundle the application:

+    npx webpack

-Serve the Application Locally:
+Serve the application locally:

     firebase serve --only hosting

-Start Firebase Emulators for Authentication:

-    firebase emulators:start --only auth